petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-structures/configuring-structure-fields.md

 Field settings depend on the type of field.
 A setting listed below may not apply for a field.
 ```

 **Type:** The type of field placed in the definition.
-It is not editable but is available to reference from a web content template.
+This is not editable but is available to reference from a web content template.

 **Field Label:** The text to display above the field.